Alice Karle Appraisal

 Art Appraiser Gallery

-Fine, Modern & Decorative Art
+Fine Art & Decorative Art

-Items are not for Sale
+Items not for Sale

-Glossary Follows Gallery
+Glossary follows Gallery

 A school of abstract painting developing primarily in New York in the 1940s and 1950s, expressing the subjective emotional viewpoint of the artist, and emphasizing the act of the spontaneous creation of art.
 Think Jackson Pollack.